3. Assessment of Taught Schemes

 (vi) crisis games, performance productions, departmental study trips;

-13. The Coursework Deadline Extension Request Form and supporting evidence should be submitted to the designated departmental office at least 3 working days before the deadline.
+12. The Coursework Deadline Extension Request Form and supporting evidence should be submitted to the designated departmental office at least 3 working days before the deadline; departments will inform students of the contact details.
 Requests received less than 3 working days before the deadline will normally be considered by the Departmental/Faculty Special Circumstances Board, and students are advised to follow the Special Circumstances procedure: (www.aber.ac.uk/en/academic/special-circumstances/) .
 The only exception to this requirement will be where it is clear from the evidence provided that the medical/personal circumstances have arisen within this three day period.

 (i) The Extensions Officer will consider applications, and students will be informed of the outcome by email within two working days of receipt of the request;